luau-lang/luau/rfcs/property-readonly.md

 indeed due to autocomplete, an encouraged to write) programs with run-time errors.

-In addition, user code may have properties (such as module exports) that are expected to be used without modification.
+In addition, user code may have properties (such as methods) that are expected to be used without modification.
 Currently there is no way for user code to indicate this, even if it has explicit type annotations.